DSHydro/SnowML/docs/Expirement1.md

 - Batch size increased from 8 to 16 to take advantage of increaased computing resources made available (thank you AWS!)
 - We reduced the number of epochs to 10 after observing early convergence of the model likely due to the increased training data available.

-The below charts show model results for HUC 1711000504, a sub-watershed in the Skagitt basin, under the two approaches.
+The below charts show model results for HUC 1711000504, a watershed in the Skagitt basin, under the two approaches.
 The Prototyped Model with UA Data has a test_mean_squared_error of .007 which is a significnat improvement over [].
 These differences appeared stable over multiple runs of the respective models.

 Improvements were also seen in each of the [five] sub-watersheds tested.
+Interestingly, however, under both the Proptotyped Model and the Prototyped Model - UA Data, the model performed better in some sub-watersheds than other.
+Again, these differences appeared stable over multiple runs of the respective model.
+Exploring the differences in model performance by watershed is explored in later expirements.

-In this expirement, all sub-watersheds were trained *only* using the data from that sub-watershed,as noted below by the paramenter (pre_train_fraction = 0).
+In this expirement 1A, all sub-watersheds were trained *only* using the data from that sub-watershed,as noted below by the paramenter (pre_train_fraction = 0).

 ## ProtoTyped Model - Original Data